UCLNatSci/2023/NSCI0011/neural_circuits/html/_sources/project/prototype.md

 Plot the motif-frequency spectrum of the sample circuit.

+ **[6 marks]**

 ### Step 4

 Generate a [random graph](https://en.wikipedia.org/wiki/Erd%C5%91s%E2%80%93R%C3%A9nyi_model) with the same number of edges and vertices as the sample circuit.
 Plot its two degree histograms and its motif frequency spectrum.

+ **[3 marks]**

+## What to submit

+1. For {ref}`prototype_part_1` submit a single `.py` file.
+2. For {ref}`prototype_part_2` submit code file(s) and documentation, ideally as a single `.zip` file (in Windows: right click, *Send to > Compressed (zipped) folder*).
+Key functions should be documented, and you should include clear instructions so that the reader can easily execute and verify your code.
+You do not need to separately include code outputs, because your code should produce the outputs when executed.

+There are 30 marks available for this submission: 5 marks for implementation/technique, 5 marks for documentation and 20 marks for results/objectives as detailed above (see marking scheme on Moodle).